Back to Alabama

 Plain English Breakdown

-This law allows two or more neighboring city school boards to merge into one multi-city board, but requires voter approval if at least 25% of voters protest the merger.
+This law allows neighboring city school boards to merge into one system, but requires a public vote if at least 25 percent of voters in any affected area file a written protest within 30 days.

 What This Bill Does

-• Allows two or more contiguous city school boards to combine into one multi-city board.
+• Allows two or more nearby (contiguous) city school boards to agree on merging their systems under one multi-city board.

-• Gives the State Board of Education authority to create rules for implementing this law.
+• Requires the State Board of Education to create rules needed to carry out this law.

 Who It Names or Affects